danielharrell/open-eyes-lect-2017-18/Open.md

 explanation--> Once we learn how, we can give what we encounter a name, like "marionette", or "solstice", or "incommensurable."
-But such names can become words that we inherit rather than originate.
-And they can then discourage understanding just as much as display it, as we use the name for what we don't yet know as if we do. <!--Later return to
+But such names can become words that we inherit rather than originate, and discourage understanding just as much as display it, as we use the name for what we don't yet know as if we do. <!--Later return to
 this: Aristotle says we end in opposite state from wonder,